 The CDC believes at this time that symptoms of COVID-19 may appear in as few as 2 days or as long as 14 days after exposure.
 This is based on what has been seen previously as the incubation period of MERS-CoV viruses.

-What we are doing to STOP COVID-19 from spreading…?
+What are we doing to STOP COVID-19 from spreading?

 PPE: Technicians are required to don full Level “C” personal protective equipment during the decontamination procedure.
 Splash resistant coveralls, shoe covers, double gloves, full face Air Purifying Respirator or PAPR.
 Coveralls should be decontaminated with electrostatic spray prior to doffing and disposal.